The Gentlewoman

 The Gentlewoman was a weekly illustrated paper for women founded in 1890 and published in London.

 For its first thirty-six years its full title was The Gentlewoman: An Illustrated Weekly Journal for Gentlewomen.
 In 1926 it was briefly renamed Gentlewoman and Modern Life, and ceased publication later the same year, to be merged with Eve: The Lady's Pictorial.

+There were also similarly titled but unrelated US publications: The Gentlewoman: The Home Magazine, pre-1898 to September 1937; and The Gentlewoman: A Magazine of Feminine Facts and Fiction, circa 1927.